 Make sure your plan is included in your employee manual and is part of any onboarding materials for new employees.
 It is also recommended to have the highlights of your plan—including floor plans and escape routes—posted in a public place like a break room.

 An emergency action plan for fires should also include details on how to alert the employees, how to report the fire, and how to evacuate the facility.

 Make sure alarms are distinctive and recognized by all employees as a signal to evacuate the work area or perform actions identified in your plan.

 Make available an emergency communications system such as a public address system, portable radio unit, or other means to notify employees of the emergency and to contact local law enforcement, the fire department, and others.

 Stipulate that alarms must be able to be heard, seen, or otherwise perceived by everyone in the workplace.

 Training on the plan should happen on an annual basis at a minimum.
 Set aside time to read through, quiz, and drill your procedures with your employees.

 Changes in the physical structure of the workplace, i.e., building expansions and remodels or adding new fire prevention equipment, require additional training, so employees know how to locate and safely operate them.

-FSS offers a wide range of individually customized fire alarm and protection systems for your business.
+FSS offers a wide range of individually customized fire alarms and protection systems for your business.
 Our certified technicians will work with your company to create a fire safety system best suited for your needs.